cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ---

 ## Email Notification
-If either one of these conditions is met, Power Automate will send an email alert to designated user(s).
+If any of these conditions are met, Power Automate will send an email alert to designated user(s).

 * **Price Anomaly**: An anomaly is flagged by referencing its current stock price to its price history.
 * **Buy Trading Signal**: The current stock price exhibits a potential upside of greater than 15% relative to the average consensus target price, plus a "Buy" signal seen in technical indicators (Bollinger Band/ RSI + MACD)
-* **Sell Trading Signal**: The current stock price shows a potential negative return compared to the average consensus target price, plus a "Sell" signal seen in technical indicators (Bollinger Band/ RSI + MACD)
+* **Sell Trading Signal**: The current stock price shows a potential negative return compared to the average consensus target price, plus a "Sell" signal seen in technical indicators (Bollinger Band/ RSI + MACD).

 ![Email](images/email2.png)